Trend reports

 Throughput Measures the total data received from web servers within the trended time range.

-Passed transactions Measures the actual number of transactions that passed within the trended time range.
-Enter the percentage differential between instances of the measurement that are considered an improvement, a minor regression, and a major regression in performance.
-For TRT, in addition to a percentage value, you can also define the threshold value in seconds.
-For example, you can define a major regression as a 25% increase in TRT, and with a TRT of at least 0.2 (200 milliseconds).
+For TRT, you can also specify a threshold value in seconds.
+For example, you can define a major regression as a 25% increase in TRT with a minimum TRT of 0.2 seconds (200 milliseconds).

 -